Andrea S. Videlefsky, M.D.

 RADHA PILLA (Treasurer) – Born and raised in India, Radha has a B.S. in Statistics and M.S in Computer Science from Mumbai.
 She came to the USA in 1991 and has been a resident of Gwinnett County since 1998.
 She is the proud mother of three beautiful daughters.
 Radha is a Vice President of Information Technology at Bank of America.
 She is a 2007 Graduate of Partners in Policy Making and a 2013 Graduate of Leadership Gwinnett.
 She has been a board member on various Non-Profit Organizations ADMH, AADD, CLD, Georgia Micro-boards.
 She was on State Advisory Panel for 6 years, was a chair for one year.
 Having a daughter with Down syndrome and autism has given her experience working with educators, practitioners, and policy makers to navigate education, service and support systems for children with special needs.
 The experience gained has enabled her to help other families navigate these systems as well as empower them to have a vision for their child's future.

 JEFFREY (JEFF) REZNIK, MD – Jeff formerly served as Medical Co-Director of ADMH.
-He has now begun a new Family Practice group in the Brookhaven area and is affiliated with Northside Hospital.
-He serves as a Family Physician Champion for Health Care Transition.
+He has now begun a new Family Practice group in the Brookhaven, Primary Care of Brookhaven, affiliated with Northside Hospital.
+He continues to serve as a Family Physician Champion for Health Care Transition.
 Jeff has special interests in treating patients with special needs and their families and has expertise in the areas of cerebral palsy, Down syndrome and autism.
-He and his wife, Jodie, enjoy spending time with their young children, Spencer and Hazel.
+He and his wife, Jodie, enjoy spending time w their young children, Spencer and Hazel.

 LISA REISMAN, MSN CNP - Lisa is the owner/administrator of Complete Care at Home.
 She is a registered nurse practitioner by training.
 Lisa and her company serve as a provider with the DBHDD for community services, personal care and skilled nursing.
 Lisa is on the board of directors for SPADD, Service Providers Association for Developmental Disabilities.
 Lisa’s husband, Dr. Gerald Reisman, is a pediatrician in Dunwoody.

-ANDREA VIDELEFSKY, MD (Medical and Research Director) – Dr. Videlefsky is a Family Practice Physician of Urban Family Practice Associates, an active member of Down Syndrome Medical Interest Group and serves as a Family Physician Champion for Healthcare Transition.
+ANDREA VIDELEFSKY, MD (Medical and Research Director) – Dr. Videlefsky is a Family Practice Physician of Urban Family Practice Associates, an active member of Down Syndrome Medical Interest Group (DSMIG) and serves as a Family Physician Champion for Healthcare Transition.
 She is dedicated to serving patients through the patient-centered medical home model.
 She has a special interest and expertise in treating teens and adults with Down syndrome and other developmental disabilities.
 She is an active member and leader of the medical research team and serves as a Principal Investigator on our ADMH research initiatives.
-She is involved in a non-profit organization focusing on philanthropy and social justice.
+Andrea is involved in a non-profit organization focusing on philanthropy and social justice.
 She received the 2016 Turner Community Leadership Award.
-Andi and her husband Neill, have 3 adult children Ilana, Joshua, and Karin.
+Andi and her husband Neill, have adult children Ilana, Joshua and his wife Brittany, and Karin.

-RITA WILLIAMS, MSN, APRN (Board Co-Chair) - Rita is well connected to the community and is a past president of the DSAA and has a long history of volunteering for Special Olympics both in Georgia and South Carolina.
+RITA WILLIAMS, MSN, APRN - Rita is well connected to the community and is a past president of the DSAA and has a long history of volunteering for Special Olympics both in Georgia and South Carolina.
 Rita is a nurse practitioner and works as an independent contractor for Health Stats and focuses her work in Roswell.
 Her daughter, Donna, has made ADMH her medical home.
-Donna is an entrepreneur and creates cards with her friend, Jenna Quigley.
-Rita’s son is in medical school and her older daughter and son-in-law have a one-year old daughter.
+She works at BrewAble and is an entrepreneur for Just for You CardArt creating cards with her friend, Jenna Quigley.
+Rita’s son is in medical school and her older daughter and son-in-law have two young daughters.